-Net cash provided by operating activities increased \$193 million for the six months ended June 30, 2024, versus the comparable period in 2023, primarily due to higher net income after adjusting for non-cash items, partially offset by higher customer incentive payments.
+Net cash provided by operating activities increased \$193 million \$2,096 million for the six nine months ended June 30, 2024 September 30, 2024, versus the comparable period in 2023, primarily due to higher net income after adjusting for non-cash items as well as lower cash payments for litigation settlements, partially offset by higher customer incentive payments.

-Net cash used in investing activities decreased \$147 million for the six months ended June 30, 2024, versus the comparable period in 2023, primarily due to higher proceeds from maturities of investment securities, partially offset by purchases of investment securities.
+Net cash used in investing activities decreased \$147 million \$413 million for the six nine months ended June 30, 2024 September 30, 2024, versus the comparable period in 2023, primarily due to higher proceeds from maturities of investment securities, partially offset by purchases and sales of investment securities.

-Net cash used in financing activities increased \$1,204 million for the six months ended June 30, 2024, versus the comparable period in 2023, primarily due to the repayment of the 2014 USD Notes and lower cash proceeds received from debt issuances in the current period versus the comparable period, partially offset by less cash paid for repurchases of our Class A common stock.
+Net cash used in financing activities increased \$1,204 million decreased \$343 million for the six nine months ended June 30, 2024 September 30, 2024, versus the comparable period in 2023, primarily due to the repayment of the 2014 USD Notes and lower higher cash proceeds received from debt issuances, in the current period versus the comparable period, partially offset by less repayments of debt and higher cash paid for repurchases of our Class A common stock, stock and dividends.